microsoft/pxt-arcade/docs/hardware/errors.md

 In this case, ``||scene:tile||`` evaluates to ``undefined``, because there is no ``||scene:tile map||`` created to get a ``||scene:tile||`` from.

-## 020: Out of memory: too many fibers #020
+## \#020: Out of memory: too many fibers

 This error occurs when the system runs out of memory for events or fibers.
-This is unlikely to occur in blocks, as there are not as many opportunities to create an increasing number of events; in JavaScript, however, you can nest events or create them in loops.
+This is unlikely to occur in blocks, because the structure of blocks makes it unlikey that you'll create an increasing number of events.
+In JavaScript, however, you can nest events or create them in loops.

 ```typescript
 let count = 0;